 SpatialKey is built around the concept of sharing information with multiple users in your organization.
 You can share data and dashboards within SpatialKey and can also share reports with users outside of SpatialKey.

 Sharing data with others in your organization has never been easier.
-To begin, select the Manage Data tab and find your dataset.
+To begin, select the Datasets tab and find your dataset.
 Click on the gear icon to view data settings and select the “Share with Users” option on the left side of the screen.

 You can give individual users or groups permission to datasets – either Editor, Contributor, or Viewer.
 Users who imported the data are set as Creators.

-Click the “add users” button to add users.
+Click the “add users” button to get a full list of users that can be added.
 Once the users are added to the dataset, you can manage their permissions levels (See screen above).